webpack/webpack.js.org/src/content/plugins/split-chunks-plugin.md

 `RegExp` `string` `Function`

-Allows to select modules by layer.
+Assign modules to a cache group by module layer.

 ### `splitChunks.maxSize`